Rational Curves on Del Pezzo Manifolds: Introduction

-Some comments are in order.
-The enumerative invariants above can very well be computed using various enumerative methods.
-However, the existence of such simple identities could be a slight surprise.
-The most mysterious feature of this identity is the constant $d(9-d)$, which is theoretically obtained by doing intersection theory on a moduli space, but in effect we will only be able to prove its existence and then compute it retroactively by plugging in a special $\beta$.
+The invariants above can be computed using more general enumerative methods -- in particular, the genus zero GW invariants of rational surfaces can be computed from the associativity of the quantum product ~\cite{GP98}.
+However, the identity itself is new and surprisingly simple.
+The most mysterious feature of the identity is the constant $d(9-d)$, whose existence is natural from the point of view of the proof of Theorem \ref{1.2}, but whose nice exact value seems to come down to some numerical coincidences.
+It would be interesting to find a clear explanation, if one exists.

-There is an analogous identity in the case of ${\mathbb P}^3$, which was found\footnote{or rather conjectured, as the author acknowledges [\hyperlink{[Co83]}{Co83}]} [\hyperlink{[Co83]}{Co83}] long before the development of modern enumerative geometry.
-The argument in loc. cit. is different.
-Very recently, the identity was proved by Brugall\'{e} and Georgieva [\hyperlink{[BG15]}{BG15}], following an approach suggested by Koll\'{a}r [\hyperlink{[Ko14]}{Ko14}], which is similar to the one used here.
+There is an analogous identity in the case of ${\mathbb P}^3$, which was found -- or rather conjectured -- by Coray ~\cite{Co83} in the early 80's (!) using a different argument.
+Very recently, the identity for ${\mathbb P}^3$ was proved by Brugall\'{e} and Georgieva ~\cite{BG16}, following an approach suggested by Koll\'{a}r ~\cite{Ko15}, which is similar to the one used here.
+Finally, we note that our numbers agree with those computed in ~\cite{Be95}, for $d \in \{3,4\}$ and $e \leq 3$.